Running Reports

 Filter Tab

-The Header and Footer tab allows you to add static text to the Header and Footer as well as changing the tItle of the report.
+The Header and Footer tab allows you to add static text to the Header and Footer as well as change the title of the report.

 Charts Tab